MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Demos/DEMO[PL-400]_Demo_readme.md

 - These demonstrations provide a minimal set of features to show your students.
 As time permits feel free to add, show, and discuss more things.

-- Solution files for the completed demos are available
+- Solution files for the starter and completed demos are available